 Population.
 Kitsap County has the sixth largest population of Washington State's 39 counties.
-In 2005, the County's population rose to 240,400 (+900 from 2004).
+In 2006, the County's population rose to an estimated 243,400 (+3,000 from 2005).

 Although Kitsap County appears to be rural due to the vistas of water, mountains and trees, it actually has the second highest population density in the state of Washington, only surpassed by King County.